tmarktaylor/monotable/README.rst

 zero and none format directives
 -------------------------------

+Improve the appearance of zero values.
-Special handling for zero values and cell type None.
+Show the meaning of cell type None.

 .. testcode::